shopware/shopware/src/Docs/_new/2-internals/1-core/20-data-abstraction-layer/040-translation-handling.md

 );
 ```

-In this case above, the language in the context will be ignored as it is already specific enough and does not need any further mapping.
+In the case mentioned above, the language in the context will be ignored as it is already specific enough and does not need any further mapping.